-Although most companies are aware of the need to file director appointments and terminations, many fail to meet the Companies House filing requirements when certain directors’ details change.
-You’ll need to inform Companies House of any changes to the following personal details:
+Although companies are aware of the need to file director appointments and terminations, informing Companies House when a director’s details change is overlooked.
+Specifically, the following director changes need to be submitted to Companies House:

 - the director’s name;

 - the director’s country of residence;

 - whether an individual director has applied for or already been granted an exemption from disclosing their residential address to credit agencies under section 243 of the Companies Act 2006;

 - the director’s service address – i.e. the address available to the public for contacting the director.
 We looked at one reason why we’ve seen a lot of directors changing their service address in our Five small steps to healthy company records article.

 Inform Direct helps you maintain your officer records as well as submitting the necessary forms to Companies House when changes are made

 For corporate directors the following changes should be notified to both the company and Companies House:

 - the corporate officer’s registered office or principal office address, which is a corporate officer’s service address;